apache/incubator-heron/website2/docs/topology-development-streamlet-api.md

 ### Join operations

-> For a more in-depth conceptual discussion of joins, see the [Heron Streamlet API](../../../concepts/streamlet-api#join-operations) doc.

 Join operations unify two streamlets *on a key* (join operations thus require KV streamlets).
 Each `KeyValue` object in a streamlet has, by definition, a key.
 When a join operation is added to a processing graph,

 ```java